SystemRDL/systemrdl-compiler/docs/dev_notes/instance_arrays.rst

 Not only would this add a bunch of complexities to encoding this construct in a register model, but it also would make downstream outputs a nightmare.
-Having a non-homogeneous array of something would require all kinds of nonsense tricks to be done in model outputs (C headers, Verilog RTL).
+Having a heterogeneous array of something would require all kinds of nonsense tricks to be done in model outputs (C headers, Verilog RTL).

-A non-homogeneous array would also end up being pretty conceptually confusing to the end-user.
+A heterogeneous array would also end up being pretty conceptually confusing to the end-user.
 It would be fundamentally better for the designer to simply break something up into separate sets of instances that have different behaviors.